AIOmarRehan/Animal-Image-Classification-Using-InceptionV3/README.md

 This project implements a **full deep-learning workflow** for classifying animal images using **TensorFlow + InceptionV3**, with a major focus on **dataset validation and cleaning**.
 Before training the model, I built a comprehensive system to detect corrupted images, duplicates, brightness/contrast issues, mislabeled samples, and resolution outliers.

-This repository contains the full pipeline—from dataset extraction to evaluation and model saving.
+This repository contains the full pipeline, from dataset extraction to evaluation and model saving.

 ---